 Judging and Awards

-Entries are judged by independent juries of industry experts who consider creativity and ingenuity in the use of precast concrete to achieve aesthetic expression, function, economy, and sustainability; and recognized excellence in design, engineering, manufacturing, and erecting.
-Separate juries evaluate buildings, transportation, and special awards.
+Submissions are judged by independent juries of industry experts who consider creativity and ingenuity in the use of precast concrete to achieve aesthetic expression, function, economy, and sustainability; and recognized excellence in design, engineering, manufacturing, and erecting.
+Separate juries evaluate buildings, transportation, special awards, and BIM awards.

 Because of the broad diversity and the nature of challenges presented to architects and engineers, no first-place awards are made.
 All awards express equivalent recognition at a high level of excellence.
 There will not necessarily be an award in each category, and furthermore, there may be co-winners or honorable mentions in certain categories.
 In special cases, PCI has the option to create ad-hoc categories based on the projects submitted.

 Because the purpose of the program is to encourage new and advanced architectural and engineering approaches in the use of precast concrete systems, PCI and PCI Regional affiliates shall have the right to publish all photographs, names of any and all entrants, and projects submitted to the program without compensation.
 Each entrant assumes responsibility for material submitted.
 All entrants must complete a photo permission form for each photographer.
 Entries without completed forms will be disqualified.
 All submissions become property of PCI.